KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 ```
 This commands list all the files contained in the dnaseq folders.

-Now create test.sh and add the commands to the file then run it and see the poutput:
+Now create test.sh and add the commands to the file then run it and see the output:

 ```
 $ cd ~/ngs_course/dnaseq_pipeline/scripts